 Error detail: Closest matching container-instance encountered error "AGENT"

-You receive this error when the Amazon ECS container agent that runs on the container instance that's designated for task placement is disconnected.
+You receive this error when the Amazon ECS container agent that runs on the container instance designated for task placement is disconnected.
 To resolve this error, see How do I resolve the error "the closest matching container-instance container-instance-id encountered error 'AGENT'" for my service in Amazon ECS?

 Error detail: Closest matching container instance is already using a port required by your task